bethebunny/dotfiles/Readme.md

 # most dotfiles now available, not necessarily active
 dotfiles co -b master
 dotfiles --set-upstream-to=origin/master

+# if you want to be able to push to github
+gh auth login
 ```

 - Restart shell/vim/whatever to make everything take effect